Advanced Exercise Physiology 4C option BIOL4026

 By the end of this course, students will be able to:

-■ Compare cellular processes that are activated or inactivated by exercise;
+Compare physiological cellular, tissue and organ processes that are activated or inactivated by exercise;

-■ Appraise experimental methods that are used to assess how exercise affects cellular processes;
+Appraise experimental methods that are used to assess how exercise affects physiological processes across systems;

-■ Propose cellular mechanisms for improved oxygen transport during and after exercise;
+Propose physiological mechanisms for improved oxygen transport during and after exercise;

-■ Appraise and evaluate the specific cellular processes that are stimulated by exercise in order to generate beneficial phenotype effects and how they differ from processes generated by other stress stimuli.
+Appraise and evaluate the specific adaptive processes that are stimulated by various forms of exercise in order to generate beneficial phenotype effects and how they differ from processes generated by other stress stimuli.

 Minimum Requirement for Award of Credits